deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

    :alt: Truth Table
    :align: center

-Truth table illustration by Sol Yarkoni
+Truth table by Sol Yarkoni

 *   Accuracy - how many samples were classified correctly out of the total number of samples.
 Though very intuitive, it can often be misleading, especially for imbalanced data.